koaning/human-learn/docs/guide/function-classifier/function-classifier.md

 ### Comparison

-To compare our results we've also trained a `RandomForestClassifier` optimised for accuracy.
+To compare our results we've also trained a `RandomForestClassifier`.
 Here's how the models compare;

 |Model | accuracy | precision  | recall|
 ---    | ---      | ---        | ---